Introduction: the impact of verified reviews

 - Guidelines for review verification and authentication

-- Rules regarding review removal and editing
+- Rules about review removal and editing

-Regulatory Evolution and Compliance
+Regulatory evolution and compliance

 - Customer experience generates reviews